 After arriving in Toronto, visitors will have the chance to explore at leisure.
 The CN Tower is a must before moving on to your next destination, Niagara Falls.
 The tour includes a cruise to the bottom of Horseshoe Falls and is a fantastic way to see this natural wonder in all its thundering, majestic glory.

 From the falls, the train will head to Montreal and Quebec before the journey ends in the coastal town of Halifax.
 Highlights to incorporate in your itinerary include a tour of Old Montreal, Place Royale, the Plains of Abraham and the National Assembly.
 Round off your trip with a seafront stroll along Halifax’s rustic promenade followed by a refreshing drink.

 For a real Canada rail experience, book the Classic Canada Coast to Coast today.

 Canada might be a vast country but it’s one that offers stunning vistas at almost every turn – which is absolutely perfect for creating a magnificent rail holiday in Canada.
 Whether you’re travelling from coast to coast on the ultimate rail experience or exploring the intricate ice-carved chicanes and snow-tipped summits of the famous Rockies, there’s a route that is guaranteed to take your breath away.
 And with Canada being home to the iconic Rocky Mountaineer train too, there’s no doubt, that Canada by rail is a bucket-list worthy travel experience.

-Speak to a Canada Expert to start planning your once-in-a-lifetime Canada Rail Holiday today.
+Use our free planning service to start planning your once-in-a-lifetime Canada Rail Holiday today.